Beware Of Traps When Selling Your Home

-A property cycle is said to go from boom (highest property values and sales prices) to bust (lowest values and sales prices) and typically it can take 10 – 18 years to go full cycle.
+A property cycle is said to go from boom (highest property values and sales prices) to bust (lowest deals and sales prices) and typically it can take 10 – 18 years to go complete cycle.

-Forbes says USA is entering a new 10-year property boom so homeowners don’t need to rush into selling their home as property values go up in a boom.
+Forbes says USA is entering a new 10-year property boom so homeowners don’t need to rush into selling their home as property values go up in a crash.

-In the UK, the news is not as optimistic in true English fashion, some might say.
+Some might say the news is not as optimistic in true English fashion in the UK.

 A property market crash is rumoured however when exactly is undetermined with most commentators saying within the next few years.

-Hence, if you need to decide whether to sell your home imminently, you’d know you’d get a good price providing the home is in good order, but equally, the home you purchase (if you need to buy a replacement home) will also be at near-peak sales price.
+Hence, if you need to decide whether to sell your home imminently, you’d know you’d get a reasonable price providing the house is in good order, but equally, the home you purchase (if you need to buy a replacement home) will also be at near-peak sales price.

-The property cycle tells you that if it’s in a boom, it’s typically going to go through another phase before it reaches the bottom of the cycle, i.e. bust.
-The transitionary phase is called the ‘downturn’ or slump.
+The property cycle tells you that if it’s in a boom, it will typically go through another phase before it reaches the bottom of the process, i.e., bust.
+The transitionary stage is called the ‘downturn’ or slump.

-When you’re aware of the property cycle, you can manage your expectations for a property’s sale price and purchase price.
+Knowing the property cycle lets you manage your expectations for a property’s sale and purchase prices.
 But the property cycle is just one of many factors that you need to know.